-- 38.1 No person may rest or stop a vessel in the areas immediately below the "downstream" gate and above the "upstream" gate at the Kawarau Falls Dam . - No person may stop any vessel in that area bound by the Kawaru 38.2 Dam, the willow tree island, the upstream and downstream access lanes shown in Map 3 except for commercial vessels expressly authorised under a resource consent issued by Council provided the person complies with:
+- 38.1 No person may rest or stop a vessel in tThe areas immediately below the "downstream" gate and above the "upstream" gate at the Kawarau Falls Dam are not to be used as rest or stop areas by any vessel. - No person may stop any vessel in that area bound by the Kawaru

-- (i) All other obligations under this bylaw including clause 7.1(b); - (ii) All resource consent conditions applicable to the activity; - (iii) Any requirement under an applicable licence issued by Maritime New Zealand. - 38.3 No person may operate any vessel in the Western Kawarau Dam Access Lane except for commercial vessels expressly authorised under a resource consent issued by Council provided the person complies with: - (i) All other obligations under this bylaw including clause 7.1(b); - (ii) All resource consent conditions applicable to the activity; - (iii) Any requirement under an applicable licence issued by Maritime New Zealand. - 38.4 The person in charge of any vessel using the Kawarau River must give way to all vessels exiting from the Shotover River and all such persons must exercise extreme care in and near this junction. - 38.5 No person may navigate any vessels via the "downstream" gate or "upstream" gate at the Kawarau Falls Dam except in accordance with the following rules (or as may be directed by the Harbourmaster): - (a) vessels proceeding downstream must be navigated through the second arch of the control gates from the true right of the bank of the Kawarau River; - (b) vessels proceeding upstream must be navigated through the sixth arch of the control gates from the true right of the bank of the Kawarau River. - 38.6 No person may operate a power-driven vessel on that part of the Kawarau River located downstream from the confluence between the Kawarau River and the Arrow River.
+Dam, the willow tree island, the upstream and downstream access lanes shown in Map 3 except for commercial vessels expressly authorised under a resource consent issued by Council provided the person complies with: - (i) All other obligations under this bylaw including clause 7.1(b); - (ii) All resource consent conditions applicable to the activity: - (iii) Any requirement under an applicable licence issued by Maritime New Zealand. - 38.3 No person may operate any vessel in the Western Kawarau Dam

+Access Lane except for commercial vessels expressly authorised under a resource consent issued by Council provided the person complies with: - (i) All other obligations under this bylaw including clause 7.1(b); - (ii) All resource consent conditions applicable to the activity; - (iii) Any requirement under an applicable licence issued by Maritime New Zealand. - 36.138.4 The person in charge of any vessel using the Kawarau River must give way to all vessels exiting from the Shotover River and all such persons must exercise extreme care in and near this junction. - 36.238.5 No person may navigate any vessels via the "downstream" gate or "upstream" gate at the Kawarau Falls Dam except in accordance with the following rules (or as may be directed by the Harbourmaster): - (a) vessels proceeding downstream must be navigated through the second arch of the control gates from the true right of the bank of the Kawarau River; - (b) vessels proceeding upstream must be navigated through the sixth arch of the control gates from the true right of the bank of the Kawarau River.

+may operate on that part of the Kawarau River located downstream from the confluence between the Kawarau River and below the Arrow River.

-39 Shotover River
+3739 Shotover River

-39.1 No vessel is permitted to use the Shotover River Concession Area, except as permitted under the Shotover River Bylaw 2021 or any bylaw adopted by Council to replace that bylaw.

-Any person in charge of a commercial vessel in the Lower Shotover River must ensure that any other vessel known to be using the same area of the Lower Shotover River is aware (through the maintenance of radio contact, Channel E119) of the movements and location of the commercial vessel at all times.
+- 37.139.1 No vessel is permitted to use the Shotover River Concession Area, except as permitted under the Shotover River Bylaw 2015 2021 or any bylaw adopted by Council to replace that bylaw. - Any person in charge of a commercial vessel in the Lower Shotover River must ensure that any other vessel known to be using the same area of the Lower Shotover River is aware (through the maintenance of radio contact, Channel E119) of the movements and location of the commercial vessel at all times.